Moving the Cities

 • More than 100 students from 10 universities and 6 countries are expected to participate

-• Week of October 16, 2023: remote onboarding & preparation for the program.
+• Week 1: remote onboarding & preparation for the program.
 Students will be required to attend 1-2 synchronous meetings during this week but all other work will be asynchronous.

 • NOTE: Students will need to arrange to miss courses/classes during this week.
 All missed course work is the responsibility of the student to arrange with their faculty members prior to the program.